elifer5000/printesizer/README.md

 # printesizer
 Play music with your 3D printers live!
+See a [video](https://youtu.be/mluO7YGOsOs).

 ![Printesizer](/printesizer.png)